Having access to finance and business opportunities is an important part of running a successful business.

 Western Australian State Government tenders

-All WA State Government departments and agencies must advertise tenders valued at over $50,000 on the Tenders WA web portal.
+All WA State Government departments and agencies must advertise tenders over a certain threshold on the Tenders WA web portal.
 You can register on this site and receive notifications of advertised tenders relevant to your business or industry.
+Information on the process of tendering for agency contracts can be found at the Department of Finance Government procurement website.

 Western Australian Local Government tenders